ytrellu/vitrine/web_formatted/teaching_systematically.md

 action.

 And not only an impulsive public, but also individuals.
-And in fields known for their rigor, here by the mathematician Bellman, from his autobiography:
+And in fields known for their rigor, here by the mathematician Bellman

 >My first task was to find a name for multistage decision processes.